Copenhagen's largest shopping area is centered around Strøget in the heart of the city.

 Shopping on Strøget

 Strøget is most famous for shopping.
-Big international brands like Prada, Max Mara, Louis Vuitton, Mulberry, Hermès and Boss are represented at the end of the street facing up to Kongens Nytorv.
+Major international high fashion brands such as Prada, Max Mara, Louis Vuitton, Mulberry, Hermès and Gucci are represented at the end of Strøget facing Kongens Nytorv.
+If you don't want to break out the big wallet, you can continue down Strøget towards Rådhuspladsen, where you'll find stores such as H&M, Vero Moda, Weekday and Zara along the way.

 Attractions on Strøget